Oliver leads in Ephrata mayor race, CBH bond rejected again

 In other area mayoral races around Grant County:

-- interim appointee Peter Sharp holds a 25-vote lead, 99-74, over a write-in challenger – presumably declared candidate and city council member Karen Woodhouse – for an unexpired two-year term as Soap Lake mayor beginning in January;
+- Interim appointee Peter Sharp holds a 13-vote lead, 103-90, over a write-in challenger – presumably declared candidate and city council member Karen Woodhouse – for an unexpired two-year term as Soap Lake mayor beginning in January;

-- Incumbent Coulee City mayor ShirleyRae Maes is lagging behind challenger Don Rushton, who holds a 77-vote lead, 98-21.
+- Incumbent Coulee City mayor ShirleyRae Maes is lagging behind challenger Don Rushton, who maintained a 77-vote lead, 100-23.

 Elsewhere, Grant County’s 14 cities and towns all had multiple city council positions up for election but only nine seats were contested: three in Quincy; two in both Coulee City and Electric City; and one each in Grand Coulee and Moses Lake.